Kenny Dalglish: Liverpool

 In the 1989–90 season Liverpool won their third league title under Dalglish.
 They missed out on the double and a third successive FA Cup final appearance when they lost 4–3 in extra-time to Crystal Palace in an FA Cup semi-final at Villa Park.
 At the end of the season Dalglish received his third Manager of the Year award.
+In 1991, one of his last acts as Liverpool manager was the signing of a future captain of the club, midfielder Jamie Redknapp.

 Midway in the 1990–91 season, Dalglish resigned as manager of Liverpool on 22 February 1991, two days after a 4–4 draw with rivals Everton in an FA Cup fifth round tie at Goodison Park, in which Liverpool surrendered the lead four times.
 Daglish's resignation shocked the football community.
 Explaining his choice in a press conference, he said "I've been in the front line for 20 years, and it's just really a result of 20 years' active involvement in football at a very high and successful level, and Kenny Dalglish is a person that has pushed himself to the limit.
 It's a decision that many people will find difficult to understand, a decision that only I could have made.
 And it would have been wrong to mislead people that everything was fine with me."
 Johan Cruyff, echoing Dalglish, has noted "There is a time when you have been under pressure for 15 years when the stress begins to tell."
 Dalglish had been under immense stress, brought upon by the Heysel and Hillsborough disasters.
 At the time of Dalglish's departure, the club were three points ahead in the league and still in contention for the FA Cup.
-Seeing out the remainder of the season under Graeme Souness, Liverpool would be knocked out 1-0 by Everton in a FA Cup second replay and finish second in the league to Arsenal.
+Seeing out the remainder of the season under Graeme Souness, Liverpool would be knocked out 1–0 by Everton in a FA Cup second replay and finish second in the league to Arsenal.